rasharp/LSML-FinalProject/README.md

 ### 3.1 BERT fine-tuned classifier
 Standard pre-trained [BERT-base-uncased](https://huggingface.co/bert-base-uncased) model is used.
 Model fine-tuned with standard parameters.
-All pipeline is available in Google Colab notebook.
+All pipeline is available in [Google Colab notebook](https://github.com/rasharp/LSML-FinalProject/blob/main/LSML-2%20Final_BERT.ipynb).
 Accuracy of the model is about 85%

 ### 3.2 LDA
 I used standard sklearn implementation of LDA for simplicity, but using "big data tools" as PySpark is very straightforward in this case.
-Number of topics
+Number of topics is 10.
-All pipeline is available in Google Colab notebook
+All pipeline is available in [Google Colab notebook](https://github.com/rasharp/LSML-FinalProject/blob/main/LSML-2%20FInal_LDA.ipynb).

-## 1. Usage instructions
+## 4. Usage instructions